nappa85/the_bored_devs/Teaching Rust to my wife/Lesson 4.md

 ```

 Well, we just reinvented [std::option::Option](https://doc.rust-lang.org/std/option/enum.Option.html).<br/>
-More, there is no need to do `use std::option::Option` in our projects, becase it's automatically done for us.<br/>
+More, there is no need to add `use std::option::Option` to our projects, becase it's automatically done for us.<br/>
 You don't even need to specify `Option::Some` or `Option::None` every time, you yust need to write `Some` or `None`.

 #### Results